grock90/PSSelenium/README.md

 # PSSelenium
-Powerhsell Selenium Module
+PowerShell Selenium Module

-This was created out of a necessity to perform WebUI testing within Firefox and Chrome.
-I wanted to be able to pull, build, deploy and peform acceptance tests all within powershell.
-This was easily accomplished for IE using comObject, however, there is no native support for the other popular browsers.
+PSSelenium was created out of a necessity to perform WebUI testing within Chrome and other popular browsers.
+The goal of this module was to execute a test workflow: pull latest, build and peform acceptance tests all from within powershell.
+For IE, this was easily accomplished using comObjects that are natively supported; however, there is no native support for the other popular browsers.

+PSSelenium module extends to PowerShell ISE making it easy to create acceptance tests quickly.
+It also allows the creator to focus on the test--workflow and element selectors--instead of implementing all of the Selenium WebDriver actions.
+Both CSS and XPath are supported methods for finding elements within the DOM to further perform supported Selenium WebDriver actions.

 # SETUP